Portuguese conquest of Hormuz: Mutiny

-After long negotiations, on October 10, Afonso de Albuquerque met with the King of Hormuz Seyf Ad-Din, the vizier Cogeatar, and his right-hand man Rais Nureddin Fali, to sign the terms of capitulation: They consisted of a tribute worth 15,000 ashrafi (a Persian coin), Portuguese exemption from paying customs dues, and the right to erect a fortress on the island, in exchange for allowing the king to keep his position under Portuguese military protection, while the merchants had the vessels captured in the battle returned to them.
+After long negotiations, on October 10, Afonso de Albuquerque met with the King of Hormuz Seyf Ad-Din, the vizier Cogeatar, and his right-hand man Rais Nureddin Fali, to sign the terms of capitulation: They consisted of a tribute worth 15,000 ashrafi (a Persian coin worth 400 reis), Portuguese exemption from paying customs dues, and the right to erect a fortress on the island, in exchange for allowing the king to keep his position under Portuguese military protection, while the merchants had the vessels captured in the battle returned to them.
+The conditions were inscribed on two separate scrolls, one in Arabic chiselled on gold leaf, another in Persian inscribed on paper in letters of gold and blue.

-Albuquerque ordered his soldiers to set about erecting the fort on the northernmost tip of the island in turns, and every night the Portuguese would reembark before landing the following morning (to avoid revealing how few the Portuguese actually were).
-This astonished the Hormuzis, unaccustomed as they were to seeing fighting men engage in menial work.
+Albuquerque ordered his soldiers to set about erecting the fort on the northernmost tip of the island in turns, and every night the Portuguese would reembark before landing the following morning, to avoid revealing how few the Portuguese actually were.
+Every day the Portuguese troops landed with different sets of arms and armour to elude the Hormuzis of their few numbers.
+This ruse worked; Cogeatar estimated the strength of the Portuguese to be 1,200 men.
+Hormuzi stonemasons were employed, and the Portuguese soldiers participated in the construction of the fortress with no regard to rank.
+This astonished the Hormuzis, as they were unaccustomed to seeing fighting men engage in menial work.
+At the same time, the ships were careened.

-Hormuz was a tributary state of Persia, and in a famous episode, Albuquerque was confronted by two Persian envoys who demanded the payment of the tribute from him instead.
-Albuquerque had them delivered guns, swords, cannonballs, and arrows, retorting that such was the "currency" struck in Portugal to pay tribute.
+A commemorative tile panel in Portugal depicting the episode between Albuquerque and the Persian envoys.
+The caption reads: "This is the currency with which the king of Portugal normally pays his tribute..."

-Yet, the construction of the fortress under the harsh Hormuzi climate raised grave complaints and disagreements among the Portuguese, especially the Portuguese captains, who contested Albuquerque's decision of lingering on Hormuz.
+Hormuz was a tributary state of Persia, and obligated to pay a tribute once a year.
+In a famous episode, Albuquerque was confronted by two Persian envoys who demanded the payment of the tribute from him instead.
+Albuquerque had them delivered bullets, cannonballs, and arrows, retorting that such was the "currency" struck in Portugal to pay tribute.
+The reply reached Shah Ismail, who came to admire Albuquerque.

-Eventually, in December, four sailors deserted from the armada to Cogeatar, informing him of the real Portuguese numbers and the dissent among their ranks.
-Realizing the danger of the situation, Albuquerque evacuated all of his men from the incomplete fort back to the ships, and put Hormuz under blockade, hoping the lack of water sources on the island would force Cogeatar to return the renegades and Hormuz into submission.
-The Portuguese too, however, had to take lengthy journeys to the island of Qeshm or Larak for fresh water.
-Eventually, at the end of January 1508, three of Albuquerque's captains - Afonso Lopes da Costa, António do Campo, and Manuel Teles - deserted to Cochin, in India, with their respective vessels.
+Yet, the construction of the fortress under the harsh Hormuzi climate raised grave complaints and disagreements among the Portuguese captains who contested Albuquerque's decision of lingering on Hormuz.
+In December, four sailors deserted to Cogeatar and informed him of the true numbers of the Portuguese as well as the dissent among their ranks, and by the end of January 1508, captains Afonso Lopes da Costa, António do Campo, and Manuel Teles Barreto deserted to Cochin, in India, with their vessels.
 Realizing the weakness of his position, on February 8 so too did Albuquerque depart from Hormuz.